 01 of 03

 Window Treatment Advice: What to Remove from your Home

 You want to take down any heavy window treatments, especially drapes.
 They make the room look dark, even when they are open.
 You also want to remove any treatments that can’t be opened or are going to be a hassle to open every day.
 Take down any treatments that are outdated, dirty, don’t match the current décor, or are not in the best shape.

 Before you list the home, you do want to thoroughly wash all window treatments that still work in the space.
 This means washing curtains at home or taking them to a dry cleaner.
 Check labels to be sure.
 Blinds and shades should be wiped down with a damp cloth or follow manufacturers’ recommendations.

 In addition, make sure to keep or put up window treatments in bedrooms.
 This is one place buyers almost always want some type of window treatment.

-Custom window treatments could be a good option
+Custom window treatments could be a good option.

 What do you do with custom window treatments?
 Some sellers feel they should take them because they paid for them -- and they can be costly.
-That is absolutely your choice.
-But think about what you are going to do with them?
+That is absolutely your choice, but think about what you are going to do with them?
 If they were custom-made for a certain window size or shape, it’s unlikely they’re going to fit any of the windows in your new space.
 If they do, that’s great.

-However, if they are not going to fit and they will just be stored away, you might want to leave them.
+If they are not going to fit and they will just be stored away, you might want to leave them.
 It’s a great selling point to point to feature in listings and flyers.
 If you are not leaving them behind, make sure to state this in the listing to avoid complications at closing.
 Many sellers do take basic curtains and rods with them because they often fit anywhere.

 02 of 03